Skid-Steer Safety for Farm and Landscape

-Skid-steers are compact, powerful, and versatile machines.
-They fit into small spaces to scoop out animal wastes or to lift a tree into a landscape site.
-They quickly move payloads of rock, feed, manure, or building materials.
-Numerous attachments make the skid-steer as valuable as any farm or utility tractor.
-The usefulness of skid-steers for agricultural and landscape operations is hard to overstate but they are not without their limitations.
-The skill and knowledge required for safe operation is often misunderstood and sometimes underestimated.
+Skid steers are compact, powerful, and versatile machines because they can fit into a small space and complete various types of jobs in a farm operation.
+Due to their design, they are small enough to scoop out animal wastes, lift a tree into a landscape site, and quickly move payloads of rock, feed, manure, or building materials.
+Their numerous attachments make the skid steer as valuable as any farm or utility tractor.
+The usefulness of skid steers for agricultural and landscape operation is hard to overstate but they are not without their limitations.
+The skill and knowledge required for safe operation is often misunderstood and underestimated.

-This fact sheet addresses the safe use of the skid-steer loader as used in agricultural or landscape operations.
-Hazards associated with skid-steers, keeping the skid-steer in safe operating condition, and operator safety considerations are discussed.
-Since skid-steers are often used by employees, how OSHA (Occupational Safety and Health) regulations apply to skidsteers used in agricultural and landscape businesses is also reviewed.
+This fact sheet addresses the safe use of the skid steer loader as used in agricultural or landscape operations.
+Hazards associated with skid steers, keeping the skid-steer in safe operating condition, and operator safety considerations are discussed.
+Since skid steers are often used by employees, how OSHA (Occupational Safety and Health Administration) regulations apply to skid steers used in agricultural and landscape businesses is also reviewed.

-The major hazards of skid-steer use include being: run-over by the machine; caught in an attachment; crushed between machine parts; trapped by loads that roll or drop into the operator station, and pinned by rollover or tipping of the machine.
-Runover can occur when: an operator falls from the skid-steer while operating it; workers on the ground near the skid-steer move out of the sight line of the operator; the operator carries riders in the skid-steer bucket and they fall;or bystanders wander into the work area and are not seen by the operator.
-Statistics show that these riders and bystanders are often young children, but may be co-workers or other helpers who have duties near the work area.
+The major hazards of skid steer use include being: runover by the machine; caught in an attachment; crushed between machine parts; trapped by loads that roll or drop into the operator station, and pinned by rollover or tipping of the machine.
+A runover can occur when: an operator falls from the skid steer while operating it; workers on the ground near the skid steer move out of the sight line of the operator; the operator carries riders in the skid steer bucket and they fall; or bystanders wander into the work area and are not seen by the operator.
+Statistics show that these riders and bystanders are often young children, but can also be co-workers or other helpers who have duties near the work area.

-Loads may roll back into the operator station if the skid-steer is being used to pick up material that is bulky and doesn’t fit in the bucket adequately or is not properly secured.
-The skid-steer’s protective frame offers some protection from the hazard of larger objects that do not break apart, but smaller objects, such as feed containers, landscape stones or brick pavers, may enter the operator station and injure the operator.
+Loads may roll back into the operator station if the skid steer is being used to pick up material that is bulky and does not fit in the bucket adequately or is not properly secured.
+The skid steer’s protective frame offers some protection from the hazard of larger objects that do not break apart, but smaller objects, such as feed containers, landscape stones or brick pavers, may enter the operator station and injure the operator.

 Skid-Steer Machines and Stability

-The skid-steer’s center of gravity is constantly shifting as the machine is used.
-Sitting on a level surface, two-thirds of the skid-steer’s weight is in the rear section of the machine and low to the ground at the rear axle.
-Lifting a load transfers weight to the front axle: the higher the load the higher the skidsteer center of gravity.
+The skid steer’s center of gravity is constantly shifting as the machine is used.
+Sitting on a level surface, two-thirds of the skid steer’s weight is in the rear section of the machine and low to the ground at the rear axle.
+Lifting a load transfers weight to the front axle: the higher the load the higher the skid steer’s center of gravity.
 Excessive weight in the bucket (stone or feed) or attachments (rock hound or tree pincher) can tilt the machine forward.
 Loads must be carried low to keep the center of gravity low.
 At the same time, do not carry the load so low that the bucket or attachment digs into or hits obstacles or curbing.
 Know the manufacturers weight limit and do not exceed this limit.